lvcabral/carabiner/README.md

 ## Features

-**Carabiner** features a wide range of settings for:
+**Carabiner** offers a wide range of features and settings:

+- Freely resizable floating window including fullscreen support
+- Option to select the capture device
-- Changing the dimensions of the floating window
+- Option to select the resolution of the capture device
-- Changing the transparency of the floating window
+- Option to set the transparency of the floating window
-- Adding a border to the window
+- Fully configurable border to the floating window
-- Create a list of streaming devices to connect and control
+- Create your list of streaming devices to connect and control
 - Configure the path to the ADB executable
 - Overlay a picture to check "design vs app screen" for pixel perfect UI
 - Configurable global shortcut to show/hide the floating window
+- Dropdown menu with options to Copy and Save a screenshot of streaming display
 - Option to show/hide the settings window on app start
 - Option to launch the app on system login
 - Option to enable/disable the always on top for the floating window

 ### Future Improvements

-- Freely resizable floating window including fullscreen support
-- Configure a shortcut to save a screenshot of the floating window
+- Link capture devices with streaming devices
 - Allow user to record captured video to mp4/mkv file
 - Detect the list streaming devices in the network (SSDP)
-- Link capture devices with streaming devices
 - Add missing ADB keyboard mapping

 ## Installation